 The Sweet Spot won the 2014 Romance Writers of America RITA for Best First Book

-Laura has recently signed on to write three more books for Grand Central.
+Laura then signed on to write three more books for Grand Central.
 A small town Western series, set in the fictional town of Unforgiven, New Mexco.
 The Last True Cowboy released December 4, 2018, Home at Chestnut Creek July 2019, and Cowboy for Keeps July, 2020.